-The mental dimension come from formal eduction, expansion of the mind.
+The mental dimension come from formal education, expansion of the mind.

-The social/emotional dimension that is centered on developing interpersonal leadership, empathic communication and creative cooperation.
+The social/emotional dimension that is centered on developing interpersonal leadership, empathetic communication and creative cooperation.

 The Seven Habits of Highly Effective People is a self-development book that has been on my shelf for longest while.
 It was written in 1989 but is still contemporaneous and can very much serve as guide to life, for personal and professional growth.

 I avidly took notes in the perspective of actively applying every single tip and read it twice in order to capture the very essence of the book.

 I recommend it to all leaders that are trying to integrate core values and to ingrain “good” habits into their character in order to experience success, to increase their effectiveness at work and to become the best leader that they can be.